PoutineSyropErable/install_cross_gdb/readme.md

 ```

-You need python3.11 and gcc12
+You need python3.11 and gcc12  (for the old version)
 So, for arch linux, a yay -S is done

 Then, the binutils-2.45 and gdb-16.3 are downloaded, compiled and installed to the local dir here.